Grahamvs/ASA-Server-Manager/README.md

 ### What is the difference between "Enabled" and "Passive"?
 - Enabled: The mod will be loaded by the server and will be active.
 - Passive: The mod's assets will be loaded by the server but the rest of the mod will not be active.
 (Note: Currently, only "Love Ascended" and "Winter Wonderland" utilize this state.)

+### Can I filter the mod list?
+Yes, you can filter the mod list by typing in the filter box.
+The list will automatically update to show only the mods that match the filter.
+The filter is not case-sensitive, and checks the mod's name, ID and description.

+### Can I filter the mod list to only show disabled, enabled, or passive mods?
+Yes.
+You can use the words "enabled", "disabled", or "passive" in the filter box to show only mods that match the filter.

+### When I set a mode to "Passive", why does it also show as "Enabled" in the list?
+In order to use a mod in "Passive" mode, it must also be enabled.
+This is because the server needs to load the mod's assets in order to use it in "Passive" mode.

+### How do I update the mods to the latest version?
+To update the mods, simply run the server with the mods enabled.
+The server will automatically check for updates and download them if necessary.

 ### I renamed the executable, and now the application has lost my settings.
 How do I fix this?
 This issue occurs because the tool searches for its config files based on the executable's name.
 To resolve this, either close the tool and rename the executable back to its original name, or rename the ".config" and ".mods" file to match.